 Ultimately, you can only get your down payment back, not any extra cash if things really get ugly.

-I suppose it could go either way depending on where your property is located in your state, but catching a 20% loss seems unlikely.
+I suppose it could go either way depending on where the property is located in your state, but catching a 20% loss seems unlikely.

 With this particular company’s product, you can only get a “policy” if the property is owner-occupied.
 You must live in it the entire time as well.